Awesome autumn in the Lake District

 For the most part 2015 was a good year.
-A mixed start to the year lead into one of the finest autumns I have witnessed in the Lake District.
-Dry, clear still days left the trees ablaze with colour.
+A mixed start to the year lead into one of the finest autumns I have witnessed in the Lake District: dry, clear still days left the trees ablaze with colour.
 Unforgettable!

 The very mixed summer did allow me to do plenty of wild camping in the fells.
 Sadly a lot of my excursions were not very productive as far as photography goes.
-I love camping so wasn’t downhearted (much).
+I love camping so wasn’t downhearted though.

 In September the weather settled down and so started three months of calm, clear weather.
 Simply unforgettable!
 The result was scores of photos being added to my collection.
 All in all, I haven’t taken so many photographs in a single year before!

 And so onto selecting my five favourites: not an easy task at all.
 I could have easily picked five autumn photos but that would have meant missing out on other unforgettable walks.
 After some deliberation only two made the list which, in chronological order, is as follows:

 Back in spring I witnessed one of the best cloud inversions I had ever seen in the Lake District.
 Climbing Great Gable from Borrowdale in mist didn’t promise much.
 But by the time I got to the summit of Great Gable I was above the cloud on a very clear and still day.
 The views were extensive and very impressive.

 This monochrome image of Seatallan from the summit of Great Gable was one of my favourite photos from the day.

 The climb up Great Gable and Green Gable was so good it has actually produced two of my favourite photos from the last year, this one being the second.
 Green Gable might be overshadowed by its loftier twin but as a vantage point it is at least a match.
 The view over the High Stile ridge separating Ennerdale from the Buttermere Valley is about as good as the Lake District gets.